Stuycs-K/finalproject-09-buchanan-ian-chen-tony-kogi-filippos/DEVLOG-Ian.md

 Finished testing and debuggin the 'put' keyword code and made small changes to get_word() functionality for usage.

 ### 2024-5-27 FLOW CONTROL Progress
-Created the skeleton in generate_trees() of flow control including if statements, loops, and end statements.
+1-Created the skeleton in generate_trees() of flow control including if statements, loops, and end statements.
 Began to research and create parseConditional() to return booleans from conditionals.

+2- Started working on parseConditional() function by tokenizing the rest of a statement and appending values of T/F to them with binary operators.

+### 2024-5-28